maciejs20/ContainerWkshp/3-KubernetesLabOnIKS/README.md

 container-service/kubernetes-service   0.1.581
 ```

+If there is no container-registry and container service, ask Your IBM staff.

-### 3. Install kubectl command line on your laptop
+### 3. (NOT REQUIRED) Install kubectl command line on your laptop

 **kubectl** is the command that controls Kubernetes objects and resources.
 This is just one exec file that you must put in the right library on your computer.